Feyerabend/ABC80/abc802/CPM.md

 Even though PC-DOS / MS-DOS was built on a 'clone' of CP/M, it evolved and laid the foundation for a large developer market.

-*This shift created a competitive software market for the PC, where previously individual computer brands / computers, had fought for dominance.*
+*This shift created a competitive software market for the PC which stood for a standard in hardware and software, where previously proprietary individual computer brands / computers with proprietary solutions, had fought for dominance.*

 ### Alternative routes